jenkinsci/packaging/msi/docs/build-msi-locally.md

 If it is not installed yet, you can install [.NET Framework 3.5](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net35-sp1) from the Windows Features.

-## Check you have Powershell 5.1
+### Check if you have Windows PowerShell 5.1

-In recent versions of Windows, Powershell is already installed and accessible through the [terminal](https://support.microsoft.com/en-us/topic/6453ce98-da91-476f-8651-5c14d5777c20#:~:text=In%20Windows%2011%2022H2%2C%20the,an%20instance%20of%20Windows%20Terminal) application.
+In recent versions of Windows, PowerShell is already installed and accessible through the [terminal](https://support.microsoft.com/en-us/topic/6453ce98-da91-476f-8651-5c14d5777c20#:~:text=In%20Windows%2011%2022H2%2C%20the,an%20instance%20of%20Windows%20Terminal) application.

-# Clone the Jenkins repository and build the MSI
+## Build the MSI

-## Clone the Jenkins packaging repository
+### Clone the Jenkins packaging repository

 Choose your `git` tool and clone the [Jenkins packaging repository](https://github.com/jenkinsci/packaging.git) on your machine.

-## Prepare the build
+### Prepare the build

 Open a `terminal` and go to the folder where you cloned the repository.
-For me it is `C:\dev\jenkins\git\ci\packaging\`.
+For example `C:\jenkinsci\packaging\`.
-You now have to declare where you downloaded the Jenkins war file so that the build can find it.
+You now have to declare where you downloaded the Jenkins war file so the build can find it.

 ```powershell
 $env:War = "$env:USERPROFILE\jenkins.war"